marceberhard/Python---ball-trajectory-calculator-with-windspeed/ReadMe.md

 # ReadMe

-!- - - not for professional use - - -!
+!- - - not for professional use, exclude liability, no liability  - - -!

 Year: 2021 (FS)